The Beautiful Game

 - Alex Morgan: The likely future successor to Wambach as the face of US women's soccer.
 Seen as both a badass goal scorer (well over 40 international goals early in her career) and a glamor girl (frequently found near the top of "hottest female athletes" lists, at least those in US media).
 Many pundits argued that Morgan should have been world player of the year in 2012 instead of Wambach.
-In fact, when the U.S. Soccer Federation named its male and female players of the year for 2012, Morgan was chosen over Wambach.
+In fact, the U.S. Soccer Federation picked Morgan over Wambach as its 2012 women's player of the year.
+A teammate of Sinclair with the Thorns.

 KeepersNot all greats were strikers and midfielders, however.
 Winning matches also depended on the performance of the custodian between the goalposts, some which are noted below: